LAPTOP REPAIR GLOSSARY / PROFESSIONAL SOFTWARE / ADOBE PREMIERE PRO

 PEOPLE ALSO ASK

-Mercury Playback Engine (MPE) is Adobe’s GPU acceleration framework in Premiere Pro.
-It uses CUDA or OpenCL to accelerate effect rendering, colour grading, and real-time playback.
+Mercury Playback Engine is Adobe’s GPU acceleration framework.
+It uses CUDA or OpenCL to accelerate effect rendering and real-time playback.

-DaVinci Resolve is more GPU-dependent — its entire colour processing engine runs on GPU.
+DaVinci Resolve is more GPU-dependent.
 Premiere Pro is more CPU-balanced.
 For pure colour grading, DaVinci benefits more from GPU investment.

 Need a PC built for Premiere Pro?

-We build video editing workstations with fast multi-core CPUs, 32–64 GB RAM, RTX GPU, and dual NVMe drives for smooth 4K editing.
+We build video editing workstations with fast multi-core CPUs, 32–64 GB RAM, RTX GPU, and dual NVMe drives.